yesnik/golang-guides/interfaces.md

 A type implements an interface *by implementing its methods*.
 There is *no explicit declaration of intent*, no "implements" keyword.

+A type can satisfy multiple interfaces, and an interface can have multiple types that satisfy it.

 Implicit interfaces decouple the definition of an interface from its implementation, which could then appear in any package without prearrangement.

 ```go